SECRET-GUEST/trieur/README.md

 If you would like to run with python **YOU WILL NEED THE IMAGE .png PLACED IN THE SAME DIRECTORY OF THE RUNNING SCRIPT**.

-Also you can add a w to the extension (like "script.pyw").
-It means "windowed mode", to launch the python script without the CMD but it's still a common python file.
+Also you can add a w to the extension (like `script.pyw`).
+It means `windowed mode`, to launch the python script without the CMD but it's still a common python file.

 ## 3. Compile the script by yourself